gheorghina/gheorghina.github.io/_posts/2023-07-16-tech-leading-solving-business-problems.markdown

 RUP is an iterative software development process framework created by the Rational Software Corporation, a division of IBM since 2003, and has since become one of the most widely used software development methodologies.

-RUP is not a single concrete prescriptive process, but rather an adaptable process framework, intended to be tailored by the development organizations and software project teams that will select the elements of the process that are appropriate for their needs.
+RUP is not a single, concrete, prescriptive process but rather an adaptable process framework intended to be tailored by development organizations and software project teams.
+These teams can select the elements of the process that are suitable for their specific needs.
 RUP is a specific implementation of the Unified Process.

 The three key elements that define RUP are:

-- Software development guidelines that provide a foundation for success.
+1. Software Development Guidelines: These provide a foundation for success.

-- A framework that encompasses reusable building blocks for method content and processes from which you can create customized procedures and method setups.
+2. A Framework: This encompasses reusable building blocks for method content and processes from which customized procedures and method setups can be created.

-- A language that describes methods and processes.
+3. A Language: It describes methods and processes.

 ### Tailored minimum key practices and steps